stepanataccolade/docsv2/sources/ci/services/selenium.md

-#Selenium
+#Continuous Integration with Selenium

 Selenium 2.52 is pre-installed on all Shippable Official images.
 However, we do not start it by default since not every build needs Selenium.

 To use Selenium, you need a browser to start it on.
 We support Firefox and it is also pre-installed on official images.

 The following yml snippet shows how to use Selenium with a Node.js project.

 ```
 language: node_js

 node_js:
   - "0.10"

 addons:
   firefox: "23.0"